Skip to content

 SYS RDS_MASTER_ROLE YES NO YES YES YES

-It isn't a best practice to revoke PUBLIC privileges to key DBMS_* and UTL_* packages because several Oracle applications are designed to rely on these privileges.
+It isn't a best practice to revoke PUBLIC role privileges to key DBMS_* and UTL_* packages because several Oracle applications rely on the privileges.
 The key DBMS_* and UTL_* packages include UTL_TCP, UTL_HTTP, HTTPURITYPE, UTL_INADDR, UTL_SMTP, DBMS_LDAP, DBMS_LOB, UTL_FILE, DBMS_ADVISOR, DBMS_OBFUSCATION_TOOLKIT, DBMS_BACKUP_RESTORE, and DBMS_SYS_SQL.

 Resolve the "invalid schema" error when you create a role with a password

-For example, in the following query, you use rdsadmin_util.grant_sys_object to create a role with password and grant privileges:
+For example, you used rdsadmin_util.grant_sys_object to create a role with password and grant privileges in the following commands:

 SQL> CREATE ROLE ROLE_NAME IDENTIFIED BY EXAMPLE-PASSWORD;